 12 pm – 2 pm: The Blue Heron Cafe is our favorite joint.
 Sustainably raised, farm-to-table soups, salads and sandwiches.
 Great coffee, better hospitality.
 Peaceful.
 Joyous.
 Delicious.

 2 pm – 4 pm: If fishing isn’t on the agenda, we sometimes head downtown to one of the places that made me who I am: The Winona County Public Library.
 The fantastic architecture, the labyrinth of glass floors, iron shelves and staircases could always transport me somewhere else.
 The art is fantastic and the volumes upon volumes of knowledge within those walls filled my imagination, heart and soul to the brim during my childhood.
 Good libraries are temples of possibility and Winona has one of the best.
 For many of the same reasons, we often stop at the Winona County Historical Society, one of Nina’s favorite spots.

 4 pm – 6 pm: Stop for a pint of whatever is newest on tap at Island City Brewing Company.

 A native of Winona, JD Fratzke moved to Minneapolis in 1992 and after a brief attempt at academia, fell in love with the ear-splitting chaos of restaurant kitchens and the passion with which he found food could be prepared.
-Now chef and managing partner of The Strip Club Meat and Fish, perched atop Dayton’s Bluff in St. Paul, JD has created a menu that is “nothing more than what we want to eat and what we want to cook for our friends.”
+JD is now chef and managing partner of many eateries in the Twin Cities, including Spring Cafe in St. Paul, Bar Brigade, Delicata, and Red River Kitchen.